-Brittany O’Brien is an Olympic diver who competed for Australia in Rio Olympics 2016, as well as the Commonwealth Games on the Gold Coast in 2018.
+Brittany O’Brien is an Olympic diver who competed for Australia in Rio Olympics 2016, as well as the Gold Coast 2018 Commonwealth Games and Birmingham 2022 Commonwealth Games.

 The Sydneysider began making waves from the platform when she finished 12th at the 2014 World Junior Championships in the 10m platform and when she went on to finish fourth at the 2015 Grand Prix in Kuala Lumpar (synchro) and the 2016 Grand Prix in San Juan, Puerto Rico (individual).

 Continuing her form into 2016, Britt finished second overall behind Olympic medallist and fellow NSWIS teammate, Mel Wu in the 10m platform at the National Championships and was named to make her Olympic debut in the women’s 10m platform in Rio after London 2012 silver medallist Brittany Broben was forced to withdraw due to injury.